FAA safety panel certifies Boeing Max software update as investors call for board revamp

 |BOEING COMPANY

-The patch addresses errors in the Maneuvering Characteristics Augmentation System (MCAS), an auto-pilot program that can automatically force the plane’s nose down at takeoff to prevent stalling.
-The system led to two recent crashes involving the Max aircraft, the latest version of Boeing's popular 737 jet.
+Boeing is working on a final software patch -- which has yet to be submitted to the FAA -- that is expected to address errors in the Maneuvering Characteristics Augmentation System (MCAS), an auto-pilot program that can automatically force the plane’s nose down at takeoff to prevent stalling.
+The system led to two recent crashes involving the Max aircraft.

 MORE FROM FOX BUSINESS...